avigad/mathematics_in_lean_source/source/basic_skills.rst

 Of course, you are welcome to prove the associativity of ``max`` as well.

 ..
-TODO: reference to later chapter
+TODO: add reference to logic chapter

 It is an interesting fact that ``min`` distributes over ``max`` the way that multiplication distributes over addition,